Stir-Fried Vegetables with Ravioli

 Meanwhile, heat the oil in a stir-fry pan.
 Add the garlic and sauté over low heat until golden.

-In the following order, add eggplant, broccoli, carrots, mushrooms, and about 1/2 cup water.
+In the following order, add the broccoli, carrots, mushrooms, and about 1/2 cup water.
 Cover and steam for 5 minutes, then lift the lid and stir.
 Continue to cook, uncovered, until the vegetables are tender-crisp, about 3 to 4 minutes longer.

 Gently stir in the cooked ravioli and edamame, followed by the sauce.
 Cook for a minute or so longer, until the sauce has thickened.
 Season with hoisin sauce or additional soy sauce, then serve at once.